 Note the bottle of water and Hearos that live at my writing space. 🙂

-Let your family members know that you’re going to blog and to leave you the F alone.
+Tell your family to leave you the F alone.

-Now, I know that this is a dangerous thing to say to your children.
+Now, I realize this is a dangerous thing to say to your children.

 My daughter has never needed my attention more than when I’m on the telephone, blogging, or (god forbid) in the bathroom.

-To children, the idea of their parent not being completely at their disposal causes some sort of evolutionary-based scarcity reflex that manifests in the form of extreme neediness.
+To children, the idea of their parent not being completely at their disposal triggers some sort of evolutionary-based scarcity reflex that manifests in the form of extreme neediness.